 The post holder will support patients to manage their health at every stage, from oral health to long term conditions.

 The post holder will ensure that health promotion embedded into every aspect of the service.
 IMPORTANT INFORMATION, PLEASE READ: All applicants must be willing to undertake National Security Vetting in order to work in a Prison Setting.
 This will be completed as part of the pre-employment checks through Oxleas and the prison vetting team.
 You will need to provide: Proof of right to work documentation Proof of ID, needs to include 1 photographicID Proof of address documentation Non-UK passport holders will need to have correct documentation (right to work in the UK) and a Home office Share code.
 Address History: 5 years address history will be needed.
 Applicants that are not UK Passport holders who provide less than 5 years UK address history will need to provide a Police Certificate which must be in English from where they resided previously.
 Applicants who are UK Passport holders who have lived abroad for a period of more than six months during the last three years will need to provide a certificate of good conduct or an overseas police check in English from the countries resided in or visited .
 In order to assist you in obtaining a Police Certificate, guidance can be sought from: https://www.gov.uk/government/publications/criminal-records-checks-for-overseas-applicants If the country you have resided in is not listed here, you can obtain the necessary information by contacting the relevant Embassy or High Commission for that Country.
 Their contact details can be found on the Foreign & Commonwealth Office website ( http://www.fco.gov.uk/en ).
 Person SpecificationEducation/QualificationsEssential ExperienceEssential

 - Minimum 2 years of working post qualification as a Registered nurse

-- Experience in prison or secure settings
+- Experience of working in secure settings

 Employer detailsEmployer name